awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 ## Prerequisites<a name="gettingstarted-prerequisites"></a>

-To follow this tutorial, you need an AWS Panorama Appliance and the following hardware:
+To follow this tutorial, you need an AWS Panorama Appliance or compatible device and the following hardware:

 ****
 + **Display** – A display with HDMI input for viewing the sample application output\.